MileHacker Logo

 Ferry & Cruise Services

 Santa Cruz de la Sierra is landlocked.
-Therefore, ferry services and cruise ports are not applicable for city arrivals.
+Therefore, ferry services and a cruise ports are not applicable for city arrivals.

 No Maritime Access